Layan59/SWE485ProjectGroup2/README.md

 [HUTOON]
 I worked on describing the goal of the dataset and its source.
 This included explaining the purpose of the data and where it was collected from.

+[Abrar]
+- Handled the preprocessing techniques for the selected dataset.
+- Applied data cleaning steps

 🔹 Phase 2: Supervised Learning